thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 substantially greater if you are willing to accept a spring that would buckle without additional support.

-Check fatigue life constraints, CYCLE_LIFE and FS_CYCLE_LIFE.
+Check fatigue life constraints, CYCLE\_LIFE and FS\_CYCLE\_LIFE.
 If either is violated, are you really concerned about fatigue life ?
 The feasible region will be somewhat larger if you are willing to accept a spring that does not have a great cycle life.

-Check for a conflict between FS_2 MAX and another constraint such as FS_SOLID MIN.
-The FS_2 MAX constraint is intended to prevent the search from stopping at an overly conservative design.
-However, in some cases, particularly where force and deflection are specified at two points, it is not possible to find a feasible solution without increasing the value of FS_2 MAX.
-If you find that your design violates FS_2 MAX in addition to other constraints, and you are willing to accept a more conservative design, use the CHANGE command to increase the value of FS_2 MAX.
+Check for a conflict between FS\_2 MAX and another constraint such as FS\_SOLID MIN.
+The FS\_2 MAX constraint is intended to prevent the search from stopping at an overly conservative design.
+However, in some cases, particularly where force and deflection are specified at two points, it is not possible to find a feasible solution without increasing the value of FS\_2 MAX.
+If you find that your design violates FS\_2 MAX in addition to other constraints, and you are willing to accept a more conservative design, use the numeric entry field item to increase the value of FS\_2 MAX.

 If FIXed variables do not take on the proper values:
 Confirm that you have executed a SEARCH after establishing the FIX.
-Use of the SEARCH command is always necessary to find the appropriate values of the independent variables so that the dependent variables take on their FIXed values.
-You may wish to review material contained in the help file sections named INTRO, FIX, and TERMINOLOGY.
+Use of the SEARCH menu item is always necessary to find the appropriate values of the independent variables so that the dependent variables take on their FIXed values.
+You may wish to review material contained in the documentation sections named INTRO, FIX, and TERMINOLOGY.
 In the case that one or more constraints are also violated, SEARCH will find a compromise between violations of the constraints and failure to achieve the desired value for FIXed state variables.
-The nature of this compromise is influenced the values of the internal variables FIX_WT, CON_WT, and ZERO_WT.
+The nature of this compromise is influenced the values of the internal variables FIX\_WT, CON\_WT, and ZERO\_WT.

 If the program terminates abnormally:
 If you can repeat the problem, please report it via the procedures